 - 3Report the accident to your insurer promptly

 Most policies require you to report an accident within a few days.
 Waiting too long can make a claim harder to process or get it denied.
 Call your insurer's claims line or file through its app.
-Many insurers, including State Farm, GEICO and Progressive, let you start a claim online in minutes.
+Many insurers, including State Farm, GEICO and Progressive, allow you to file insurance claim forms online in minutes.
+Once you file, save your claim number.
+You'll need it for every follow-up call or status check.

 - 4Collect all medical bills and records